Your most extensive guide of webshops by our team of persuasion experts is finally here.

 While conducting the evaluations, various patterns emerged in the design and content on the retail sites.
 Our evaluators took close notes of these, compiling them to create a comprehensive trend report.

-Of the twenty-three trends covered in the report, we’ll give you a sneak peek of three trends we thought to be of utmost importance.
+Of the twenty-three trends covered in the report, here's a sneak peek of three trends of utmost importance.

 Monki's Instagram Feed

 Social media has taken over, giving rise to the influencer culture.